 It is only logical that the materials you select affect the performance of your product.
-It is the same with printed circuit boards, and choosing the right PCB substrate materials can largely affect performance, durability, and other features of your board.
+It is the same with printed circuit boards, and choosing the right PCB substrate materials can primarily affect your board's performance, durability, and other features.

 1、Copper Foil Requirements

 PCB substrate materials play an integral role in determining the durability and quality of your board.
 It is noticeable that the manufacturers are trying to move towards fine lines and high density.